-· Absurd Outcome The PAB may make a recommendation to the Pro Vice- Chancellor (Éducation and Students) for an outcome outside of the remit of the PAB.
-Assessment period Designated assessment periods are held in A1, A2, and A3.
-Resits for S1, S2 and year-long modules are scheduled throughout A3.
+Absurd Outcome The PAB may make a recommendation to the Pro Vice- Absult Outcome Chancellor (Education and Students) for an outcome outside of the remit of the PAB.
+Accompant naried Assessment period Designated assessment periods are held in A1, A2, and A3.
+Resits for S1, S2 and year-long modules are scheduled Attomat throughout A3.
+Attempt Each opportunity given to resit or sit an assessment counts A as an attempt.
 Award The academic award for the successful completion of a course e.g. BA, BSc, LLB, Certificate, Diploma Capped marks/capping Capping is where the mark for a resit assessment is restricted to the minimum pass mark.
 This applies to resits.
 Classification The process by which the University categorises students' overall performance into classes of degree.
 This includes Distinction and Merit at postgraduate level.
 Compensated credit The automatic award of credit for a failed module where the criteria are met, in recognition of a candidate's overall performance.
-An optional resit of the module may be offered.
+An optional resit of the module may be Condonad aradit offered.
 The mark achieved on the module will stand.
 Condoned credit The decision of the PAB to confer condoned credit at the final award stage where the criteria are met.
 An optional resit of the module may be offered.
-The mark achieved on the module will stand.
-Conflation The arithmetical process of producing a final mark based on the weightings of assessment components and stages of study.
+The mark achieved on Conflation the module will stand.
+Conflation The arithmetical process of producing a final mark based on the weightings of assessment components and stages of Contributory study.
+Assessment that contributes to the mark for a module.
 Contributory Assessment that contributes to the mark for a module. assessment Core module A module taken by all students on the course.
-Course An approved 'course of study' comprising a defined number of modules and credits which leads to an award of the Coursework University.
+Course An approved 'course of study' comprising a defined number Course of modules and credits which leads to an award of the University.
 Students are registered on a course.
-An assessment completed during the time that the module assessment Credit is being taught, or shortly afterwards.
-Credit Credit is awarded for the successful completion of a credit- bearing module.
-Cycle of assessment Comprises one first attempt and one resit attempt at module Cycle of assessifient assessment in a stage of study.
+Coursework An assessment completed during the time that the module assessment is being taught, or shortly afterwards.
+Credit Credit is awarded for the successful completion of a credit- Cicuit bearing module.
+Cycle of assessment Comprises one first attempt (an opportunity at an assessment) and one resit attempt (a further opportunity) at module assessment in a stage of study.
 Derogations Approved deviation from the standard regulations.
 DTL Director of Teaching and Learning DoSE School Director of Student Experience FHEQ Framework for Higher Education Qualifications Joint Major For example BA English and History - where English and History are both major subjects, contributing equally to the overall degree.
 Further details are provided in the Academic Framework.
 Level Refers to the difficulty of the module aligned to the FHEQ.
-These levels are usually taken in the following stages of study: Level 3 - Foundation stage Level 4 - UG stage 1 Level 5 - UG stage 2 Level 6 - UG stage 3 Level 7 - Postgraduate 1
+These levels are usually taken in the following stages of study: Level 3 - Foundation stage Level 4 - UG stage 1